etkecc/buscarron/sub/ext/etkecc/testdata/full/hosting/questions/onboarding.md

 Hello!

-We're thrilled to announce that your Matrix server on higenjitsuteki.onmatrix.chat is now fully operational and ready for you to use! 🎉
+We're happy to announce that your Matrix server on higenjitsuteki.onmatrix.chat is now fully operational and ready for you to use! 🎉
 Here's all the essential information you need for a smooth onboarding experience:

 **Server Links**